 Eating protein doesn't equal big muscles.
-Instead, muscle growth is a complex process that relies on adequate consumption of protein and calories, hormones including human growth hormone and testosterone, and a healthy dose of exercise.
+Instead, muscle growth is a complex process that relies on adequate consumption of protein and calories, hormones the body produces, including human growth hormone and testosterone, and a healthy dose of physical activity.

 Here are a few facts and tips to keep in mind before you amp up your protein in search of a new physique.

 Work Builds Muscle

 Although eating protein doesn't build muscle on its own, the presence of protein in an athlete's eating pattern is important.
 Believe it or not, when you exercise, such as lifting weights or running, some of your muscle cells break down.
 Protein from food helps repair this damage from exercising and builds up more muscle, making them stronger.

 While protein is important for building new muscles, eating the right amount of protein is key.
 Consuming more protein than your body needs may translate to excess calories that must be stored, usually in the form of fat.
 Too little protein consumption means your body has to supply it itself, which can result in muscle breakdown and loss.
 When you eat a balanced diet that includes enough calories and carbohydrates, your body won't use protein as a calorie source — it will spare it to build muscles and repair them when needed.

 Young athletes need slightly more protein than their peers who aren't athletes.
 Protein needs are based on age, sex, body weight and stage of development, with teens needing between 10 to 30 percent of their daily calories from protein.
 Although an individual’s exact needs will vary, the Recommended Dietary Allowance (RDA) provides a good reference for how much of a certain nutrient a healthy individual needs in a day.
 The RDA for protein is 46 grams for teenage girls and 52 grams for teenage boys per day.